 11 The Alice Springs Beanie Festival Acquisition Prize

-Winner Dusky - Tamika Gunson, Adelaide South Australia
+Winner Dusky - Tamika Gunson, Adelaide South Australia, 10 years old.

 Special Mention Light and dark- Sangit Tafelmaier, Yungaburra QLD